wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 ## Chapter II
 International Preliminary Examination

-### Article 31 Demand for International Preliminary Examination
+### Article 31---Demand for International Preliminary Examination

 *   (1) On the demand of the applicant, his international application shall be the subject of an international preliminary examination as provided in the following provisions and the Regulations.